bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 After a dozen of minutes of training, I was happy to see the following training and validation accuracy curves.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Screenshot-2020-04-26-at-11.18.18-300x195.png' caption="The training and validation accuracy over the epochs.
-We see that the validation accuracy reaches 0.80 accuracy." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/accuracy-results-080.png' caption="The training and validation accuracy over the epochs.
+We see that the validation accuracy reaches 0.80 accuracy." size_class="small" %}

 This shows all the positive signs of a successfully trained ML algorithm.
 Therefore, let us examine the performance on the test dataset, i.e. the one that has not been fed to the algorithm before.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Screenshot-2020-04-26-at-12.04.22-300x259.png' caption="The final classification report and confusion matrix.
-We achieves nearly 0.80 of accuracy." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/classification-report-final.png' caption="The final classification report and confusion matrix.
+We achieves nearly 0.80 of accuracy." size_class="small" %}

 The classification reports and confusion matrix on the test dataset confirm the measure on the validation set.
 We achieve nearly 80% of accuracy.
 One interesting thing is, from the report, J. looks to be a little be more difficult for our model to classify than L. Honestly, I have no assumption on what could cause this.
 A deeper analysis by examining layers in the spirit of what has been presented above could be conducted.